 The MMA for Linux does not support multi-homing, which sends logs to multiple workspaces.
 If you require multi-homing, we recommend that you use the Windows Security Events connector.

 If you need multiple agents, you may want to use a virtual machine scale that's set to run multiple agents for log ingestion, or use several machines.
-Both the Security events and Windows Security events connector can then be used with a load balancer to ensure that the machines are not overloaded, and to prevent data duplication.
+Both the Legacy Agent and AMA versions of the Windows Security Events connector can then be used with a load balancer to ensure that the machines are not overloaded, and to prevent data duplication.

 This article presents information on both versions of the connector.
 Select from the tabs below to view the information relevant to your selected connector.